-15 May Coast six chasing a place in the Senate: SCD
+15 May Coast six chasing a place in the Senate: Sunshine Coast Daily

 FROM the disendorsed One Nation candidate Steve Dickson through to a father and daughter team listed on the ballot paper as Group X, the Sunshine Coast was well represented on the Senate ballot paper for the Federal Election on Saturday.